yqjing/yqjing.github.io/index.md

 Email: y5jing [at] uwaterloo [dot] ca

-I am a MMath student in the Department of Statistics and Actuarial Science at University of Waterloo, where I am very fortunate to be advised by Prof. [Chengguo Weng](https://www.chengguoweng.com/).
-Currently, I'm working on a regression problem in Portfolio Theory.
-Previously, I completed my undergraduate studies at the University of Manchester, in the Mathematics Department, advised by Prof. [Korbinian Strimmer](https://strimmerlab.github.io/korbinian.html).
+I am a first year PhD student in Actuarial Science in the Department of Statistics and Actuarial Science at University of Waterloo, where I am very fortunate to be advised by Prof. [Chengguo Weng](https://www.chengguoweng.com/) and Prof. David Saunders.
+My research interests lie in Econometrics and Financial Statistics.
+Currently, I'm working on the regularizing problem in portfolio theory given factor information.
+Previously, I completed my master studies in Statistics at University of Waterloo and undergraduate studies in Mathematics with Finance at University of Manchester, with the thesis advised by Prof. [Korbinian Strimmer](https://strimmerlab.github.io/korbinian.html).

-My research interest is at machine learning, portfolio theory, optimization and simulation.

 &nbsp;
 ### My current focus
-I'm currently spending my 3rd term as a master student in UWaterloo.
-I plan to stay in UWaterloo for the 4th term as MMATH.
+I'm currently spending my reading week at campus.

 &nbsp;
 ### Preprints